 The idea of making quick money has always attracted people.
 A lot of money is invested in lotteries because they offer a chance to change one’s financial situation within seconds.
-But there are some dark aspects of the lottery system as well.
+But there are some dark aspects of the lottery system as well, some lottery secrets that a lot of people don’t know about.

 Lotteries were highly popular in the 19th century, but in the 20th century, gambling became illegal across the country.
 But by the 1960s, the concept of state-controlled lotteries was established as local governments began to realize their financial benefits.